zarf-dev/proposals/0021-zarf-values/README.md

 ### Version Skew Strategy

-NA - This proposal doesn't impact how Zarf's components interact
+This proposal doesn't impact how Zarf's Agent and CLI interact so no changes would be needed there.
+If a package that contained the `values` field was deployed with an older version of the Zarf CLI the values would simply be ignored.

 ## Implementation History

-2025-02-03: Initial version of this document.
+2025-03-31: Initial version of this document.

 ## Drawbacks

-This will introduce a breakage that will need to be mitigated for existing users either expressly as a breaking change or with a feature flag.
-It also pushes out/builds upon the existing Variables/Constants/Templates paradigm which has been in need of some rethinking for a while.
-This doesn't preclude doing that work eventually but it does build upon / patch a paradigm that will likely need to be rethought.
+This will require a lot more design work to ensure that this new feature has a solid user experience and is well integrated with the rest of Zarf's features.

 ## Alternatives

-We could instead spend more effort redesigning the entire Variables/Constants/Templates paradigm to simplify this for Zarf users as mentioned in the drawbacks above.
-This would likely look like collapsing Templates/Constants together and changing Variables to Values or something similar to wholly align them with Helm paradigms (since that is what many Zarf users would be familiar with).
+We could patch the existing Variables/Constants/Templates paradigm to align more with Helm paradigms but this would not address the other issues that exist with the Variables/Constants/Templates paradigm.
+Features like `autoIndent` and `setVariables` have always been limiting to users and creating a new way to set values will allow us to design something that is more user friendly (especially since many Zarf users are also Helm users).

 ## Infrastructure Needed (Optional)